 A member of the American Academy of Religion, where he is a Member of the Theological Education Committee, 2017-2022.
-He serves on the board of the Liberation Theology Group and served as co-chair of the Arts, Religion, and Literature Group.
+He served on the board of the Liberation Theology Group and was the co-chair of the Arts, Religion, and Literature Group.
 He is also a member of the North American Academy of Liturgy, Academy of Homiletics and Societas Liturgica and International Academy of Practical Theology.
 Dr. Carvalhaes serves on the editorial/advisory board of academic journals and publishing houses including Currents of Encounter Series (Brill, Netherlands); Cross-Currents; Ecclesial Practices: Journal of Ecclesiology and Ethnography; Horizontes Decoloniales/Decolonial Horizons (Argentina) and TEAR: Journal of Liturgical Resources of CLAI, Conselho Latino Americano de Igrejas.

 McCormick Seminary president Frank Yamada said of Dr. Carvalhaes, “I can think of few leaders in theological education who inspire like Cláudio Carvalhaes.
 He has been on the cutting edge of cross-cultural worship within the PC(U.S.A.).
 He is a voice of liberation among communities of color, an advocate for young adults, and a prophetic presence among those who are pushing the church into the 21st century.”